- General information

 Why do images in my signature appear big on email clients such as Outlook?[TOP]

 Outlook usually rescales images and ignores the width and height values set on images in email signatures.
 The best way to prevent this is to upload images with specified dimensions and use them in that specific size.
-If you need your logo to be 100px by 100px, upload it to the editor in that exact size instead of resizing the larger image in the template editor.
+For example, if you need your logo to be 100px by 100px, upload it to the editor in that exact size instead of resizing the larger image in the template editor.

 Send As management[TOP]